emiraydin/p2k/README.md

 ## Setup Instructions

-To make this application work, you'll need to add 2 more files that I couldn't put in this repo since either they contain sensitive infomation or they were a 3rd party program that was too large.
+To make this application run, you'll need to add 2 more files that I couldn't put in this repo since they contain sensitive infomation.

 ### 1. config/application.yml

 This file stores all your application passwords and constants.
 Get your Pocket API key here: http://getpocket.com/developer/

 Create a file named `application.yml` inside `/config` folder.
 It should look something like this: